 I love Easter egg decorating and always wanted to try making marbled Easter eggs with nail polish.
 The problem was, I had no idea how messy it was!
-I found out the hard way that if you want to get that pretty Easter egg marbling effect, you’d better have a bottle of nail polish remover on standby!
+I found out the hard way that to get that pretty Easter egg marbling effect, you’d better have a bottle of nail polish remover on standby!
 After some trial and error (a LOT of error), I finally came up with a brilliant idea for making marbled Easter eggs without the mess!

 I don’t know about you but one of my favorite things about Easter is the Easter egg decorating!
 I love finding new ways to decorate eggs for Easter and may have even gone a little overboard when I made these Disney princess inspired eggs last week.

 This time I had something different in mind.
 I’ve always wanted to try using nail polish to make marbled Easter eggs.
 I’ve heard that this method could be a little messy but I’m not scared of a little mess.
 After all, I’m a mom!

 Little did I know that this would be one of the messiest Easter egg decorating ideas I’d ever tried.
 After my first couple of attempts, my fingers were completely covered in nail polish.
 Easter egg marbling is no joke!
 I’m not even sure how much nail polish remover I used but it didn’t come completely off until the next day.

 I tried gloves but they were too slippery.
 Next I tried putting a string through the egg (I used hollowed out eggs) but the egg moved around too much.
 I even tried sticking a toothpick in the hole and holding it that way.
 Still no success!
 Finally, I tried something and it actually worked…yay!

 Marbled Easter Eggs Without The Big Mess

 - Eggs – you’ll need hollowed/blown eggs for this method

 - Bowl – it will get ruined so go with a plastic bowl you don’t mind throwing away